logJustin/frontEndMentor/04/README.md

 ### What I learned

 - Using a prior known software like Chart.JS was mostly a good idea.
 It assisted in building my chart in a responsive format.
-- However, re-stylizing to meet a specific look was about 60% of the project.
+- However, re-stylizing to meet the required look was about 60% of the project.

 ### Useful resources